Updated Article: August 31, 2023

 “By using the defined process described and proposed … hardware, software and new technology solutions (including but not limited to Virtual Reality, Augmented Reality, distance and cloud based learning, etc.) can be selected for specific training tasks.
 The basis of the proposed training solution(s) focuses on the desired outcome of training rather than only on the availability of devices currently used.
 This in turn allows flexibility, proper connection between training need and outcome, and cost effectiveness, while restricting the need for use of high-level devices such as the FFS solely to the specific capabilities they offer, which is when fidelity requirements exceed lower level device capability.”
 (ABLE).

 This effort is further supported by the Training Task Force of EASA Rulemaking Task 0196.
 In parallel with the ABLE Concept paper, this Training Task Force (TTF) will “develop guidance on the capability of each FSTD to define the use of the appropriate FSTDs in training in support of the changes to the latest amendment of regulation.”

-At next week’s EATS conference, we will officially unveil the newest additions to our training tools: an FMS trainer for iPad applications and a fully integrated desktop solution that goes beyond this.
+At the 2019 EATS conference, we officially unveiled the newest additions to our training tools: an FMS trainer for iPad applications and a fully integrated desktop solution that goes beyond this.
 The desktop trainer can even include flight models so students can not only familiarize themselves with data entry but can truly use a blend of tools to gain competency and credit while not having to duplicate efforts.
 Since that conference, several customers have implemented our MPS FMS trainers into their curriculum.

-If you are interested in this blended learning philosophy and the training tools we are developing, I look forward to seeing you at our stand #415 at EATS to identify how MPS can support you with our smarter simulators.
-If you will not be in attendance at EATS, please feel free to contact me directly on LinkedIn or shoot us a message via our contact page.
+If you are interested in this blended learning philosophy and the training tools we are developing, I look forward to identifying how MPS can support you with our smart solutions.
+Please feel free to contact me directly on LinkedIn or shoot us a message via our contact page.
 We are here to serve you!